34 35th St., Unit 26, Brooklyn, NY, 11232

 The stencils are keyed so that the layers and the offset align, resulting in a full-color image painted on any surface.
 This is facilitated through the template of the PDF with alignment holes cut by the laser cutter at the same position for each layer.

-The script in Processing as well as the technique invented for this project are released in Open Source with Attribution-NonCommercial-ShareAlike CC BY-NC-SA This license lets others remix, tweak, and build upon your work non-commercially as long as they credit you and license their new creations under the identical terms.
+The script in Processing as well as the Technique HD Stencils invented and created for this project are released in Open Source with Attribution-NonCommercial-ShareAlike CC BY-NC-SA.
+This license lets others remix, tweak, and build upon the work non-commercially as long as they credit the artist Paolo Cirio and license their new creations under the identical terms.

 Research: Open Culture